-Shop Pay, otherwise known as Shopify Pay, is all about guiding potential customers through their path to purchase and generating more sales.
+Shop Pay is all about guiding potential customers through their path to purchase and generating more sales.
 Shopify Pay is a convenient payment button that you add to your checkout process.
 This solution manages payment information for your Shopify store using Stripe.
 This is the tool that helps countless huge companies to handle payments.

 Today, we’re going to introduce you to all the benefits of Shop Pay, and why you should consider using it for your own online store.